-At Pipers Farm we rear a North of England Mule crossed with a Suffolk ram, creating what we refer to as a 'Suffolk Tup'.
+At Pipers Farm we rear a Mule ewe crossed with a Suffolk ram, creating what we refer to as a 'Suffolk Cross’.

 The Suffolk ram is prized for his ability to graze lush grass to lay down a good balance of fat to meat across the carcass.
 The combination of the two breeds, for us, creates the perfect balance of a sheep that does a very good job at nurturing our countryside and also has the perfect balance of characteristics to make exceptional meat.